 Do Wildflower schools have to be in a shop front?

 Wildflower schools are living systems, independent and whole, and at the same time each is part of a larger system – a thriving community.
 Each Wildflower school seeks to be connected directly to the public life of its community, visually and physically.
-Most often, this happens by placing schools in shopfronts on public streets along which people regularly walk, in neighborhoods that include residential and commercial activity.
+Often, this happens by placing schools in shopfronts on public streets along which people regularly walk, in neighborhoods that include residential and commercial activity.
 In some communities, the ground floor of a residence might work as well – so long as it’s on a street with foot traffic, has windows that allow children to see out and passersby to see in, and is separated from living spaces in such a way that the children’s environment feels like it is connected to the public square.
 By contrast, Wildflower schools are not located in the private areas or away-from-the-street areas of a home, or in settings without foot traffic – such as deep within residential neighborhoods, on dead-end streets or in cul-de-sacs.
 Wildflower schools could be in garden apartments or second floor walkup locations, as long as they maintain visual and physical connection to the street, but they are not on high floors and they are not set deep within larger buildings.
 Wildflower schools are also not in strip malls, surrounded by only parking lots and other retail.
 As with all of our principles, sometimes Wildflower schools are set in locations that fully express what’s described here – while others are working toward this ideal.
 All of this is in support of our value of connectedness.

 Some teacher-leaders are opening “seedling” programs in a home (or other temporary space) before they open their full shopfront schools.
 This allows them to serve children sooner, immerse themselves in Wildflower practices, and have additional time to plan for their shopfront location.
 In-home programs can help introduce Wildflower to a new community.
 Our current thinking is to support the creation of seedling programs, as long as the intention is to transplant the seedling to a shopfront location within a few years.